-Just to give some practical examples, thanks to specific apps you can already interact directly with the doctor, monitor the progress of a therapy, of physiological parameters and physical activity in general and receive advice and suggestions on treatments at any time and any place.
+Just to give some practical examples, thanks to specific apps you can already interact directly with the doctor, monitor the progress of a therapy, of physiological parameters and receive advice and suggestions on treatments at any time and any place.

 E-HEALTH AND M-HEALTH: DIGITAL HEALTH THANKS TO THE SMARTPHONE